 Members are responsible for ALL costs associated with securing and submitting ALL of the above required documents.
 All documents are required for Full Enrollment Certification (FEC) and must be submitted and approved no later than 14 days before your scheduled start date.
 Late document submission will incur additional fees, including a $199 FASTart1 expedited processing fee.
 Your supervising attending physician may have you accompany him/her to healthcare facilities that AmeriClerkships is unaware of.
 Please note that all U.S. healthcare facilities (i.e. hospitals, emergency rooms, surgical centers, clinics, etc.) are regulated by the U.S. Department of Health and Human Services, hence unauthorized entry into such facilities may be deemed as a violation of HIPAA, carry civil penalties, be prosecutable as trespassing by such facilities, and a violation of the AmeriClerkships “ZERO TOLERANCE POLICY” (explained in your Enrollment Agreement).
 Therefore for everyone’s protection (including yours), AmeriClerkships members may only enter healthcare facilities that they have been expressly authorized to enter (documented in the FINAL CONFIRMATION email which is sent to members prior to the start of each clinical block).
 Approval by AmeriClerkships does not guarantee clearance by the U.S. Border Control or any other U.S. government agency.

-Effective March 20, 2020: Verification of In-State Residence & Being Symptom Free At Least 14-day Prior to Any Clinical Block Start Date
+Effective June 3rd, 2020: Possible Verification of In-State Residence & Verification of Asymptomatic Status At Least 14-day Prior to Any Clinical Block Start Date

-In compliance with new COVID-19 containment policies adopted by several U.S. healthcare facilities, AmeriClerkships is now requiring that all its members provide proof of physical presence in the same state as where their upcoming clinical blocks are located, and to also self-confirm that they are free of COVID-19 symptoms during the 14 consecutive days proceeding the start of any AmeriClerkships clinical block, on a month by month basis.
+AmeriClerkships may require that members provide proof of physical presence in the same state as where their upcoming clinical blocks are located if their clinical site or affiliated hospital requires it, or if they are traveling from outside of the United States to complete their rotation.
+Members will be asked to self-confirm that they are free of COVID-19 symptoms during the 14 consecutive days proceeding the start of any AmeriClerkships clinical block, on a month by month basis.

 Please click here for more details.